[OPINION] Banning Phones in Schools is a Very Bad, No Good Idea

 ABOUT THE AUTHOR: Ben Kuhns is just some guy on the internet.
 He is a wannabe writer whose wife thinks he is funny.
 He writes for Results-Townsquare Media in Sioux Falls South Dakota.

-Disclaimer: The views and opinions expressed in this article are solely those of the author and do not necessarily reflect the official policy or position of Results Townsquare Media, its staff, contributors, affiliates, or advertisers.
+Disclaimer: The views and opinions expressed in this article are solely those of the author and do not reflect the official policy or position of Results Townsquare Media, its staff, contributors, affiliates, or advertisers.

 7 Real Reasons to Not Move to Sioux Falls